D0027/my-portfolio/README.md

 ## 📂 Project Structure

-├── index.html # Main HTML structure ├── style.css # Custom CSS (Glassmorphism, Animations) ├── script.js # Logic for Scroll & Formspree ├── deepak.png # Profile Image ├── deepak-ai.png # Project Screenshot ├── resume.pdf # Downloadable CV └── README.md # Documentation
+my-portfolio/
+│
+├── index.html                # The main HTML file (Your full code) ├── style.css                 # The CSS file (Your design code)
+├── script.js                 # The JavaScript file (Your logic code)
+├── README.md                 # The documentation file (I just gave you) │
+├── deepak-ai.png             # Screenshot of your live website (for Project section) ├── deepak-yadav-resume.pdf   # Your Resume file (Rename it to match your HTML link) │
+└── .git/                     # (Hidden folder created automatically when you run git init)

 ---